Simone Sello: Music journalism

 Meanwhile, he started writing articles on the music magazine Chitarre, based on analysis of rock, pop and jazz musicians.
-Then occasionally on Strumenti Musicali and – recently – on the web magazines Accordo and Ganzo.
-In Chitarre and Accordo, Simone Sello's articles have included interviews with, among other notable musicians, Steve Vai, Lee Ritenour, and Vasco Rossi.
+Then occasionally on Strumenti Musicali and – later – on the web magazines Accordo and Ganzo.
+In Chitarre and Accordo, Simone Sello's articles have included interviews with some notable musicians, among which Steve Vai, Lee Ritenour, and Vasco Rossi.

 Encouraged by the appeal his early articles had to young musicians, he published two instructional books and DVDs: Tecniche e segreti della chitarra elettrica dalla A alla Z (1996) and La chitarra rock – il fraseggio e l`improvvisazione (1997).

 Move to Los Angeles

 In 1997 he moved to Los Angeles, California, where he kept pursuing his musician and journalist careers.
-Through a referral by guitar legend Steve Vai, he met the bass player Billy Sheehan, with whom he started a long collaboration.
-After playing and programming Billy Sheehan's first two solo records (Compression in 2001 – which features Steve Vai and drummer Terry Bozzio – and Cosmic Troubadour in 2005) he produced Billy's third record, entitled Holy Cow (2009), which also includes guest appearances by Billy Gibbons, Paul Gilbert and Doug Pinnick.
+Through a referral by guitar legend Steve Vai, Simone met the bass player Billy Sheehan, with whom he started a long collaboration.
+After programming and playing in Billy's first two solo records (Compression in 2001 – which features Steve Vai and drummer Terry Bozzio – and Cosmic Troubadour in 2005) he produced his third record, entitled Holy Cow (2009), which also includes guest appearances by Billy Gibbons, Paul Gilbert and Doug Pinnick.

-Meanwhile, he had joined pop star Aaron Carter`s live band, with whom he appeared in several US TV shows, including The Tonight Show with Jay Leno and Donnie & Marie; he also appears in the live DVD Aaron`s Party (2002) along with Aaron`s brother Nick Carter, from Backstreet Boys.
+Meanwhile, he had joined pop star Aaron Carter's live band, with whom he appeared in several US TV shows, including The Tonight Show with Jay Leno and Donnie & Marie; he also appears in the live DVD Aaron's Party (2002) along with Aaron's brother Nick Carter, from Backstreet Boys.
 In 2014, he plays guitars in Cristina Scuccia's debut album (also known as Suor Cristina or Sister Christina), along with other LA musicians, such as Vinnie Colaiuta and Tim Pierce.